SWFTstudios/onlyatthekiosk-website/docs/SHOPIFY_CSV_IMPORT_GUIDE.md

 ## Overview

-This guide explains how to import the product CSV file (`shopify-products-import.csv`) into your Shopify store.
+This guide explains how to import the product CSV file (`kiosk-shopify-products.csv`) into your Shopify store.
 The CSV contains all 80 products with their variants, ready for import.

 ## CSV File Details

-- **File**: `docs/shopify-products-import.csv`
+- **File**: `kiosk-shopify-products.csv` (Official template - tested and validated)
 - **Template Format**: Matches Shopify's latest CSV import template
 - **Total Products**: 80
 - **Total Rows**: 360 (includes all size variants)